-Front safety belt pretensioners
+Front outboard safety belt pretensioners

-The safety belt pretensioners are designed to tighten the safety belts firmly against the occupant's body during a collision.
-This maximizes the effectiveness of the safety belts and helps properly position the occupant relative to the airbag to improve protection.
-The safety belt pretensioners can be either activated alone or, if the collision is of sufficient severity, together with the airbags.
+The safety belt pretensioners at the front outboard seating positions are designed to tighten the safety belts firmly against the occupant's body during frontal collisions, and in side collisions and rollovers when the vehicle is equipped with the Safety Canopy system.
+This helps increase the effectiveness of the safety belts.
+In frontal collisions, the safety belt pretensioners can be activated alone or, if the collision is of sufficient severity, together with the front airbags.

-Front safety belt energy management retractors
+Front outboard safety belt energy management retractors